Embarrassingly Parallel Inference for Gaussian Processes: Experimental evaluation

 \subsubsection{The importance of importance sampling}

 The IS-MOE falls under the ``local'' framework, much like the RBCM and the BTGP; however it out-performs both methods.
 This can be attributed to importance sampling a distribution over partitions.
-To demonstrate this, we consider our performance on a synthetic dataset of 10,000 training observations with a $ 12000 \times 100 $ dimensional input which is generated from a $ 50 $ mixture GMM, and outputs drawn from a GP model with zero mean and an long lengthscale RBF kernel.
+To demonstrate this, we consider our performance on a synthetic dataset of 10,000 training observations, 2,000 test observations and 100 covariates.
+The input data are sampled from a GMM on $\mathbb{R}^{100} $ with $K= 50$ mixture components.
+The output, $ Y $, is drawn from a GP model with zero mean and an RBF kernel with inverse length scale $.001$, observation noise variance of $ .25 $ and amplitude of $2$.

 The RBCM uses a single, fixed partition.
 Conversely, the IS-MOE uses a distribution over partitions, combined using importance sampling weights.
 Figures~\ref{fig:njk_synthetic} and~\ref{fig:njk_synthetic_mse} show how varying the number of importance samples, for a range of values of $K$ and $B$ (remember, $K=1, B=N=10,000$ corresponds to the full Gaussian process, and as $K$ increases or $B$ decreases, we expect a drop in quality).
 In most cases, we see a similar pattern: there is a clear improvement in performance between $J=1$ to around $J=50$, but beyond that the improvements level off.
 This confirms that averaging over partitions improves performance, but suggests that in this setting, we need relatively few samples to approximate the posterior.
-In Figure~\ref{fig:cov} we can visualize why this is the case if we compare the resulting expected covariance matrices in a product of expert type approach like the RBCM with a mixture of expert approach like ours.
+In Figure~\ref{fig:cov}, we can visualize why this is the case if we compare the resulting expected covariance matrices in a product of expert type approach like the RBCM with a mixture of expert approach like ours.
 We note that BTGP also averages over partitions and can achieve high quality predictions as a result; however the slow mixing of the MCMC algorithm and the inability to distribute inference means we get worse performance for the same computational effort, and precludes the use of BTGP on large datasets.

 The IS-MOE uses importance sampled weights to average over partitions.
 In the minibatch setting, these weights and the samples themselves are obtained using a stochastic approximation.
 It is reasonable to question whether either the calculation of importance weights, or the up-weighting of the likelihood to obtain a stochastic approximation, affect the performance.
 In other words -- would we do as well using uniform weights or avoiding the stochastic approximation?
 As we see in Table~\ref{table:weight_compare} (which uses the same synthetic dataset as above, with $J=10$, $K=10$ and $B=1000$), using importance samples with reweighted likelihood minibatches results in better predictive performance than either not upweighting the minibatched likelihood or using uniform weights to combine predictions.